aimacode/aima-java/aimax-osm/README.txt

 marks must be set.

-== Current Release: 1.0.2-AIMAX-OSM Minor Improvements (in preparation) ==
+== Current Release: 2.0.0-AIMAX-OSM Redesign to support DBs (in preparation) == 2.0.0-AIMAX-OSM Redesign to support DBs : ? :<br>
-1.0.2-AIMAX-OSM Minor Improvements : 05 Nov 2010 :<br>
-   * General application starter added.
-   * Default map updated.
+   * Package aima.osm.data is now based on interfaces (implementations selected by factory)
+   * Data access operations now designed to support representations using databases.
+   * Map readers and writers changed so that that parts of the map can be loaded incrementally.
+   * Find functionality improved.

 == Keywords ==